 She has a background as a multidisciplinary artist, curator, and designer.
 She studied fine art at ECIAD University (Vancouver), completing with BFA in 2003.
 She then later went on to complete her BDes in design at OCAD University with interest in utilizing creative and strategic thinking to problem-solve alongside communities and help make the world a better place to live.

-Emily is the Project Manager at Creative Users Projects.
+Emily is the Outreach & Communications Manager at Creative Users Projects.
 With a background in the public sector, she has worked for the federal government and in higher education, researching, designing and developing accessible websites, virtual exhibitions and content.
 She has a keen interest in the intersection of access and design, and the human factors of sustainability.

 Board of Directors